U.S. Relations With Uzbekistan

 More information about Uzbekistan is available on the Uzbekistan Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Uzbekistan in 1992 following its independence from the Soviet Union.
 Since then, the United States and Uzbekistan have developed a broad-based relationship, cooperating in such areas as border and regional security programs, economic relations, political and civil society issues, and English language training.
 Uzbekistan is important to U.S. interests in ensuring stability, prosperity, and security in the broader Central Asian region, and the U.S. has provided security assistance to the country to further these goals.
-Regional threats include illegal narcotics, trafficking in persons, terrorism, and extremism.
-Uzbekistan is a key partner supporting international efforts in Afghanistan, primarily through provision of electricity, development of rail infrastructure connecting Afghanistan and Uzbekistan, and support to the Northern Distribution Network logistics system serving North Atlantic Treaty Organization troops in Afghanistan.
+Regional threats include illegal narcotics, trafficking in persons, terrorism, and violent extremism.
+Uzbekistan is a key partner supporting international efforts in Afghanistan, primarily through provision of electricity, economic assistance, and development of Afghanistan’s infrastructure.

 U.S. Assistance to Uzbekistan

-U.S. assistance goals are to improve livelihoods of citizens through support for the agricultural sector, address the threats of infectious disease and transnational crime, increase citizen input into government decision-making, and aid the government’s efforts to ensure respect for human rights and fundamental freedoms.
-A fact sheet on U.S. assistance to Uzbekistan can be found here.
+U.S. assistance goals are to improve livelihoods of citizens through support for the agricultural sector, addressing the threats of infectious disease and transnational crime, increasing citizen input into government decision-making, promoting the rule of law, and encouraging government efforts that ensure respect for human rights and fundamental freedoms.

 Bilateral Economic Relations

 Uzbekistan's economy was historically based primarily on agriculture and natural resource extraction.
-While the country remains a major producer of energy and minerals, with uranium one of Uzbekistan's largest exports to the United States, manufacturing has grown in recent years and now accounts for approximately one quarter of GDP, surpassing agriculture.
+While the country remains a major producer of energy and minerals, with uranium one of Uzbekistan's largest exports to the United States, the manufacturing sector has grown in recent years and now accounts for approximately one quarter of GDP, surpassing agriculture.
 Uzbekistan has signed a trade and investment framework agreement with the United States and other Central Asian countries establishing a regional forum to discuss ways to improve investment climates and expand trade within Central Asia.
-Uzbekistan has taken some steps toward accession to the World Trade Organization.

 Uzbekistan's Membership in International Organizations

 Uzbekistan and the United States belong to a number of the same international organizations, including the United Nations, Organization for Security and Cooperation in Europe, International Monetary Fund, and World Bank.
-Uzbekistan is a member of the North Atlantic Treaty Organization's Partnership for Peace and an observer to the World Trade Organization.
+Uzbekistan is a member of the North Atlantic Treaty Organization's Partnership for Peace and an observer to the World Trade Organization, which it is now preparing to join.

 Uzbekistan maintains an embassy in the United States at 1746 Massachusetts Ave., NW, Washington, DC 20036; tel.: (202) 887-5300.